lakejs/lake-docs/examples/headless.md

 # {{ $frontmatter.title }}

-This example shows you how to customize a toolbar that is well adapted to your needs.
+This example demonstrates how to customize a toolbar that is well adapted to your needs.

 <script setup>
 import { ref, onMounted, onUnmounted } from 'vue';